sylhare/Type-on-Strap/README.md

 To write a new post -
 1. install Jekyll
+2. Run bundle install in the root dir
-2. Try running serve_jekyll, and go to the link printed in console in browser
+3. Try running serve_jekyll, and go to the link printed in console in browser
-3. If all looks good, go to \_posts and follow examples of prior posts in writing a new one.
+4. If all looks good, go to \_posts and follow examples of prior posts in writing a new one.

 To sync with online version, run jekyll build, then 'octopress deploy'